pipeforce/pipeforce.github.io/docs/guides/forms/070_forms-fields.md

 ## Form fields for trigger forms

-Form fields of a Trigger-Forms are determined by the respective schema defined for your app.
+Form fields of a Trigger-Form are determined by the respective schema defined for your app.
 The type inside a JSON schema defines the data format of a field.
-Furthermore based on this type, form fields are rendered automatically in order to fit the defined format.
-The supported format types are listed in the section [Schema - Types](../guides/schema-types) .
+Furthermore, based on its type, form fields are rendered automatically in order to fit the defined format.
+The supported format types are listed in the section [Schema - Types](../guides/schema-and-objects) .

-To create a trigger form you have to create a schema and afterwards create the form as a new property.
-How to do this is described here: [Tutorial: Create a new form](../tutorials/beginner/create-form) .
-In the form you can just refer to your schema.
+To create a trigger form, you have to create a schema, and afterwards, create the form as a new property.
+How to do this is described here: [Tutorial: Create a new form](../tutorials/create-form) .In the form, you can just refer to your schema.
 All fields and types (including file upload functionality) will be taken over from the schema.
-See example of form description below:
+See example of the form description below:

 ```json
 {